 - An attorney may be able to arrange for you to turn yourself in at the booking area of the jail rather than be picked up by police.

 An attorney will know how to handle an arrest warrant, will know the law in your state or community regarding failure to appear, and can assist and advise you in how to proceed.
-An attorney also can appear with you at any hearings regarding failure to appear, help you explain why you failed to appear and fight to keep you out of jail.
-If you qualify as very low income, the Public Defender's Office may be able to help you at little or no cost.
+An attorney also can appear with you at any hearings regarding failure to appear, help you explain why you failed to appear, and fight to keep you out of jail.
+If you qualify as very low income, the Public Defender's Office (or other appointed counsel) may be able to help you at little or no cost.